 7. Green Tea

-Strengthen your immune system by drinking a good-quality green tea daily.
-The antioxidants and amino acids present in this tea will help your body to fight germs and get well.
+Strengthen your immune system by drinking a high-quality green tea daily.
+The antioxidants and amino acids present in this tea help your body fight germs and get well.

 8. Vitamin C Foods